-2 Methods
+2 Method

 2.1 Hypotheses and Design

-Both the sentence-picture verification task and the picture-picture verification task involve a between-participant and a within-participant independent variable.
-The between-participant variable is the 18 languages registered in this study.
-The within-participant variable is the match or mismatch in object orientation.
-This binary factor, in the sentence-picture verification task, reflects the matching between the sentence and the picture, whereas in the picture-picture verification, it reflects the orientation settings between two pictures.
-The only dependent variable for both tasks is the response time.
-In the sentence-picture verification task, we expect response time to be shorter for matching compared to mismatching orientations.
-We expect to see the match advantage within each language.
-We did not select languages systematically, but instead based on who our collaborators could recruit.
+The study design for the sentence-picture and picture-picture verification task was mixed using between-participant (language) and within-participant (match versus mismatch object orientation) independent variables.
+In the sentence-picture verification task, the match condition reflects a match between the sentence and the picture, whereas in the picture-picture verification, it reflects a match in orientation between two pictures.
+The only dependent variable for both tasks was the response time.
+In the sentence-picture verification task, we expected response times to be shorter for matching compared to mismatching orientations within each language.
+We did not select languages systematically, but instead based on our collaboration recruitment with the Psychological Science Accelerator (PSA).
 We did not have any specific hypotheses about the relative size of the object orientation match advantage in different languages.
-In the picture-picture verification task, we expect shorter response time for identical orientation compared to different orientations.
+In the picture-picture verification task, we expected shorter response time for identical orientation compared to different orientations.
 We computed an imagery score by subtracting the verification time for identical orientation from the verification time for different orientations.
-Based on the assumption that the mental rotation is a general cognitive aspect, we expect imagery scores to be the same on average across languages, and can be used to predict a possible match advantage (see Chen et al., 2020).
+Based on the assumption that the mental rotation is a general cognitive aspect, we expected imagery scores to be the same on average across languages and can be used to predict a possible match advantage (see Chen et al., 2020).

-2.2 Participant
+2.2 Participants

-Through the collaboration of The Psychological Science Accelerator (Moshontz et al., 2018), we collected data in 18 languages.
-Our priori power analysis recommended a language would have at least one thousand participants based on the current design.
-Only English data approached this number because 17 laboratories recruited native English speakers.
+In collaboration with the PSA (Moshontz et al., 2018), we collected data in 18 languages.
+Our a priori power analysis recommended a language would have at least one thousand participants based on the current design.
+The English data approached this number because 17 laboratories recruited native English speakers.
 Based on the preregistered plan, the available participants’ accuracy had to reach 70%.
 Before the pandemic outbreak, 2,340 participants (1,104 women; M = 21.46 years old) from 33 laboratories joined and finished the study.
 After the study migrated online, there were 1403 participants (926 women; M = 23.75 years old) from 1,403 laboratories completed the study.
 Web-based participants at the beginning heard the auditory instruction and had to correctly answer at least 2 of 3 comprehension check questions about the instructions.
 All participating laboratories had ethical approval before data collection.
 Appendix 1 summarizes the average characteristics by language and laboratory.

 2.3 General Procedure and Materials

-Participating laboratories conducted the tasks as follows.
-In the beginning of the sentence-picture verification task, participants had to correctly answer all the practice trials as the instruction.
+In the beginning of the sentence-picture verification task, participants had to correctly answer all the practice trials.
 Each trial started with a left-justified and horizontally centered fixation point displayed for 1000 ms, immediately followed by the probe sentence.
 The sentence was presented until the participant pressed the space key, acknowledging that they understood the sentence.
-Then, the object picture was presented in the center of the screen until the participant responded otherwise it disappeared after 2 seconds.
+Then, the object picture was presented in the center of the screen until the participant responded, otherwise it disappeared after 2 seconds.
 Participants were instructed to verify the object picture mentioned in the probe sentence as quickly and accurately as they could.
 Following the original study (Stanfield & Zwaan, 2001), a memory check test was carried out after every three to eight trials to ensure that the participants had read each sentence carefully.